betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/People/2025-F-Sipőcz.md

 **Github:** https://github.com/bsipocz

-**Short Bio:** User-Facing Tutorials As Code: Reproducible And Reliable Tutorials With CI/CD
+**Short Bio:** User-facing tutorials as code: Reproducible and reliable tutorials with CI/CD

 **Long Bio:**

-### User-Facing Tutorials As Code: Reproducible And Reliable Tutorials With CI/CD
+### User-facing tutorials as code: Reproducible and reliable tutorials with CI/CD

 Brigitta is a developer at CalTech IPAC.